aminbasiran/excel-projects/README.md

 ### Results derived from the dataset

 After cleaning the data, we will begin to look at the dataset from multiple perspectives systematically by using Pivot table.
 Multiple pivot tables were created to better lay out the number of bikes each individual purchases by different perspective.
-Table below illustrates the number of bike purchases by marital status and income group.
-Click [here]() to jump into the excel file to view all.
+Table 1 below is a pivot table that illustrates the number of bike purchases by marital status.
+Click [here](https://github.com/aminbasiran/excel-projects/blob/main/Bike%20purchases.xlsx) to jump into the excel file to view cleaned data, pivot tables and dashboard.

 | Bike        | Column Labels |     |             |
 | ----------- | ------------- | --- | ----------- |